diegomontejano/icalculator_app_javascript/README.md

 # iCalculator App

-App of a web calculator with RGB color effects.
+My original app of web calculator with dynamic backgrounds and RGB color effects.
 Technologies used:
 * HTML
 * CSS
 * JavaScript